AppliedLogicSystems/ALSProlog/docs/docs/guide/5-Abstract-Data-Types-Structure-Definition.md

 One powerful modern programming idea is the use of abstract data types to hide the inner details of the implementation of data types.
 The arguments in favor of this technique are well-known (cf. [Ref: Liskov] ).
-Of course, it is possible to use the abstract data type idea ’by hand’ as a matter of discipline when developing programs.
+Of course, it is possible to use the abstract data type idea 'by hand' as a matter of discipline when developing programs.
 However, like many other things, programming life becomes easier if useful tools supporting the practice are available.
 In particular, good tools make it easy to modify abstract data type definitions while still maintaining efficient code.

 The defStruct tool provides such support for a common construct: the use of Prolog structures (i.e., compound terms) which must be accessed for values and may be